Silver-Seal/Mangalian-Empire/README.md

 If you would like to test the mod, clone the repository and place it into Documents\Paradox Interactive\Hearts of Iron IV\mod, and change the %user% to the windows account name account name then the game should detect it.

+This is the dev branch were changes can be made.